-As a kid, I was jealous of my brothers who got to do leather crafts at Boy Scout camp, while we at girls camp never did.
+As a teenager, I was jealous of my brothers who got to do leather crafts at Boy Scout camp, while we at girls camp never did.
 So I was determined to teach these girls a leather project this year.
 We ended up doing two leather projects.
 This stitched leather bracelet is the first.
-We just used multicolored thread, but you can go crazy with your designs by adding ribbon, beads, buttons, etc.
+We just used multicolored thread, but you can go crazy with your designs by adding ribbon, beads, buttons, etc. (This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 (I know.
 I still owe you lots of tutorials from my craft room and dining room makeovers.
 Oh, and the paper lantern tutorial too.
-I’ll get to them soon, I swear.
+I’ll get to them.
 Girls camp crafts come first because they seem more timely.
 And fun.)

 This bracelet was inspired by a souvenir my friend Kristi brought home from Mexico.
 Essentially, it’s a strip of soft, thin leather that’s folded, glued, punched, and sewn.
 The girls loved it.
 You should have heard the racket when all 12 hammers were going to town on those punches!
 They came up with some super creative designs.
 I wish I was able to take pictures of all of them.